elixirschool/elixirschool/lessons/basics/strings.md

 Codepoints are just simple Unicode characters which are represented by one or more bytes, depending on the UTF-8 encoding.
 Characters outside of the US ASCII character set will always encode as more than one byte.
 For example, Latin characters with a tilde or accents (`á, ñ, è`) are typically encoded as two bytes.
 Characters from Asian languages are often encoded as three or four bytes.
 Graphemes consist of multiple codepoints that are rendered as a single character.

-The String module already provides two methods to obtain them, `graphemes/1` and `codepoints/1`.
+The String module already provides two functions to obtain them, `graphemes/1` and `codepoints/1`.
 Let's look at an example:

 ```elixir
 iex> string = "\u0061\u0301"